itsbrex/adeu/README.md

 By default, the core Adeu redlining engine and local file tools are fully open-source and execute entirely on your machine. **Adeu never phones home with your local documents** (though your chosen LLM provider will naturally process the text the agent reads).

-However, you can explicitly opt-in to connect your MCP server to **Adeu Cloud** to unlock:
+However, for teams requiring end-to-end workflows, you can connect to **Adeu Cloud** to unlock:

-- **End-to-End Workflows (Email):** Because contracts travel via email, Adeu Cloud allows agents to securely fetch email threads, extract counterparty DOCX attachments for review, and draft replies with your newly sanitized redlines attached.
-- **Advanced Document Validation:** Run complex, multi-document semantic validation tasks asynchronously.
-By securely routing these massive contexts to Adeu Cloud for processing, you prevent your local AI agent from exhausting its context window or hitting rate limits.
+- **Email Processing & Fetching:** We offer an extended MCP server with secure email thread fetching, document extraction, and automated drafting capabilities to handle contracts directly from your inbox.

 [Learn more about Adeu Cloud](https://adeu.ai).